 Due to the reporting of ethnicity pay gap figures being voluntary, there are no national average figures reported to benchmark our ethnicity pay gap.
-However, annual figures published by the Home Office relating to Fire and Rescue Service workforce diversity data suggests that across all fire services 8.5% of staff are from an ethnic minority group.
+However, annual figures published by the Home Office relating to Fire and Rescue Service workforce diversity data suggests that across all fire services 6% of staff are from an ethnic minority group.

 Understanding the diversity of our workforce is important to us in ensuring that we create the most representative workforce to deliver services.
 Due to the reporting requirements and provisions, Cleveland Fire Brigade can only report the ethnicity pay gap for staff who declare their ethnicity.

-Our workforce is spread across various sites and fire stations in Teesside and comprises of an establishment 541 employees as at 31st March 2023.
-Only 1.6% (9) of our staff have declined to share their ethnicity data with us.
+Our workforce is spread across various sites and fire stations in Teesside and comprises of 536 employees as of 31st March 2024.
+Only 1.1% (6) of our staff have not shared their ethnicity data with us.

 From those that have shared their ethnicity data:

-- 96.1% (539) White British

-- 0.9% (5) White other

-- 0.9% (5) Mixed

-- 0.4% (2) Asian

-- 0.2% (1) Black

-These figures indicate that there has been a increase of 1.1% in our employees identifying as 'White British' and 0.2% identifying as 'Mixed' since 2022.
-However, we have had reductions within Black (0.2%) and White Other (0.3%) ethnicities, and 0.9% of workforce who prefer not to state.
+95.6% (512) White British 1.3% (7) White other 1.5% (8) Mixed 0.4% (2) Asian 0.2% (1) Black These figures indicate that there has been an increase of 0.4% in our employees identifying as 'White Other' and 0.6% identifying as 'Mixed' since 2023.
+However, we have had a reduction of 0.5% within our employees identifying as 'White British'.
+There has also been a reduction of 0.6% of the workforce who have not shared their ethnicity.

 We know we still have work to do to create a workforce which better reflects our local communities.
+We hope that our 'ethnicity picture' will change and continue to grow.

 How we calculate the pay gap

 We have calculated our ethnicity pay gap using the same methodology set out in the Government regulations for calculating our gender pay gap.

-Source ons.gov.uk Snapshot 31 March 2023
+We have used the statutory guidance from the government website updated on 9th January 2024.

-Ethnicity pay reporting involves carrying out six calculations that show the difference between the average earnings of White and Mixed, Asian and Black men and women in our organisation; it does not involve publishing individual employee data.
+Ethnicity pay reporting involves carrying out six calculations that show the difference between the average earnings of White and Mixed, Asian and Black people in our organisation; it does not involve publishing individual employee data.
 Whilst reporting on the Ethnicity Pay Gap is not mandatory, Cleveland Fire Brigade believes that as an organisation we should voluntarily compile ethnicity pay reports as part of our approach to improve inclusion and tackle any inequality in the workplace.

 We can use these results to assess:

-- the levels of ethnicity equality in our workplace - the balance of different ethnic groups at different levels - · how effectively skills are being maximised and rewarded The challenge in all organisations is to eliminate any Ethnicity Pay Gap.
+- The levels of ethnicity equality in our workplace - The balance of different ethnic groups at different levels - How effectively skills are being maximised and rewarded

+The challenge in all organisations is to eliminate any Ethnicity Pay Gap.